nitinCodeHash/TachyonParticle/README.md

 # FastAPI RAG System

 This project is a Retrieval-Augmented Generation (RAG) backend built with Python and FastAPI.
 It provides robust API endpoints for document ingestion (PDF, DOCX, TXT, images with OCR), semantic search, and chat-based question answering using LLMs (OpenAI, Gemini, etc.) via LiteLLM.
+The system supports session-based model selection, robust chat history, and multimodal (text+image) chat with centralized message construction for maintainability.

 ## Features
 - Document ingestion with validation (file name, md5, uniqueness, type, etc.)